rspace-os/rspace-client-groovy/Readme.md

 This project shows some examples of calling the RSpace API from a Groovy script.

-To begin with you'll need an account on an RSpace server and an API key which you can get from your profile page. *Please note that your RSpace server must be 1.41 or later to support API calls.*
+To begin with you'll need an account on an RSpace server and an API key which you can get from your profile page.
+ *Please note that your RSpace server must be 1.41 or later to support API calls.
+If you want to run post requests then your RSpace server must be 1.45 or later*.

 In these examples we'll be using the HttpBuilder library which provides an abstraction over lower-level libraries.